fuzziqersoftware/newserv/README.md

 This project is primarily for my own nostalgia; I offer no guarantees on how or when this project will advance.

 Current known issues / missing features:
-- Test all the communication features in cross-version scenarios (info board, simple mail, card search, etc.)
+- Test all the communication features in cross-version scenarios involving BB (info board, simple mail, card search, etc.)
 - Episode 3 battles aren't implemented.
-- PSO PC and PSOBB are not well-tested and likely will disconnect when clients try to use unimplemented features.
-Only GC is known to be stable and mostly complete.
+- PSOBB is not well-tested and likely will disconnect when clients try to use unimplemented features.
+GC is known to be stable and mostly complete; PC is not well-tested but is likely stable and complete as well.
 - Patches currently are platform-specific but not version-specific.
 This makes them quite a bit harder to write and use properly.
 - Find a way to silence audio in RunDOL.s.
 Some old DOLs don't reset audio systems at load time and it's annoying to hear the crash buzz when the GC hasn't actually crashed.
 - Implement private and overflow lobbies.